-Formatted: Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 4 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

-Stormwater Drainage D_Design Criteria Manual
+G. Driveway Culverts.

-GF.
-Driveway Culverts.
-Formattad, Fant: 12 nt.
-Bald riveway culvert construction shall be inspected by the City during construction and shall meet the Formatted: Font: 12 pt, Bold wing requirements: 1.
-4. All driveway culverts will be designed to convey the flood mitigation storm.
-Culverts shall have a minimum pipe diameter of 18 inches, be made of approved classes of Formatted: Space After: 6 pt, Numbered + Level: 2 + Numbering Style: 1, 2, 3, + Start at: 1 + Alignment: Left reinforced concrete pipe (RCP) or aluminized Type II metal pipe, and shall be jointed together properly by materials approved by the City.
-Culverts under City streets used for entrances to a subdivision shall be made of approved classes of reinforced concrete pipe or box.
-Aligned at: 0.5" + Indent at: 0.75" Formatted: Numbered + Level: 2 + Numbering Style: 1, 2 3, + Start at: 1 + Alignment: Left + Aligned at: 0.5" + Indent at: 0.75" 32.
-The safety standards for ends to driveway culverts adopted by the State Department of Highways and Public Transportation, as amended, on file in the office of the City Engineer, are hereby adopted by reference to the following extent: Formatted: Indent: Left: 0.5", Space After: 6 pt a.
+All driveway culvert construction shall be inspected by the City during construction and shall meet the following requirements:

+- 1. All driveway culverts will be designed to convey the flood mitigation storm. - 2.
+Culverts shall have a minimum pipe diameter of 18 inches, be made of approved classes of reinforced concrete pipe (RCP) or aluminized Type II metal pipe, and shall be jointed together

+- properly by materials approved by the City.
+Culverts under City streets used for entrances to a subdivision shall be made of approved classes of reinforced concrete pipe or box. - 3.
+The safety standards for ends to driveway culverts adopted by the State Department of Highways and Public Transportation, as amended, on file in the office of the City Engineer, are hereby adopted by reference to the following extent: - a.
 Culverts of twenty-one (21) inches in size or larger shall have six (6) to one (1) safety end sections.
-The ground around the end section shall have a grade of six (6) to one (1).
-Formatted: Indent: Left: 0.75", Space After: 6 pt b.
-Culverts less than twenty-one (21) inches in size shall have type B end sections (State Department of Highways and Public Transportation drawing CH 11). c.
+The ground around the end section shall have a grade of six (6) to one (1). - b.
+Culverts less than twenty-one (21) inches in size shall have type B end sections (State Department of Highways and Public Transportation drawing CH 11). - c.
 Type B headwalls and guardrails may be used for pipes larger than twenty-one (21) inches when approved by the City Engineer or his designee.

+3.3.3 Hydraulic Design Criteria for Structures

+A. Introduction

-Formatted: Space After: 6 pt A. Introduction section is intended to provide design criteria and guidance on several on-site flood mitigation system ponents, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, energy dissipation devices for outlet protection. ponents, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, energy dissipation devices for outlet protection. ponents, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, energy dissipation devices for outlet protection.
-B. Open Channels Formatted: Font: Not Italic ponents, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, energy dissipation devices for outlet protection.
-Formatted: Font: Not Italic ponents, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, energy dissipation devices for outlet protection.
-B. Open Channels 1.
-Design Frequency a) Open channels, including all natural or improved channels, swales, and ditches shall be Formatted: Font: Not Italic Formatted: Font: Not Italic ponents, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, energy dissipation devices for outlet protection.
-B. Open Channels Design Frequency a) Open channels, including all natural or improved channels, swales, and ditches shall be designed for the flood mitigation storm event Design Criteria Constructed or improved channels shall be designed with a 10-ft minimum concrete pilot channel section and appropriateconcrete side slope protection up to the streambank protection elevation, as described in Section 3.2.1_x. e)DAll channels with contributing drainage basins larger than one square mile shall remain in their natural condition. ponents, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, energy dissipation devices for outlet protection.
-B. Open Channels Design Frequency a) Open channels, including all natural or improved channels, swales, and ditches shall be designed for the flood mitigation storm event Design Criteria Constructed or improved channels shall be designed with a 10-ft minimum concrete pilot channel section and appropriateconcrete side slope protection up to the streambank protection elevation, as described in Section 3.2.1 e)d)All improved channels shall be designed to carry the flood mitigation flow and shall have one foot of freeboard as illustrated in Figure 8-1.
-Freeboard requirements at bends in all improved channels shall be the greater of the following:
+This section is intended to provide design criteria and guidance on several on-site flood mitigation system components, including culverts, bridges, vegetated and lined open channels, storage design, outlet structures, and energy dissipation devices for outlet protection.

+B. Open Channels

+- 1. Design Frequency - a) Open channels, including all natural or improved channels, swales, and ditches shall be designed for the flood mitigation storm event

+- a) Constructed or improved channels shall be designed with a 10-ft minimum concrete pilot channel section and appropriate side slope protection up to the streambank protection elevation, as described in Section 3.2.1. - b) All channels with contributing drainage basins larger than one square mile shall remain in their natural condition. - c) All channels with contributing drainage basins less than one square mile shall maintain a natural stream buffer of 50 feet on either side of the stream if identified on the City of Denton Environmentally Sensitive Area (ESA) map.
+For drainage areas without a stream buffer identified on the ESA map, and less than one square mile, erosive velocities will dictate whether an earthen or fully lined concrete channel is needed. - d) All improved channels shall be designed to carry the flood mitigation flow and shall have one foot of freeboard as illustrated in Figure 8-1.
+Freeboard requirements at bends in all improved channels shall be the greater of the following: - a.
-Stormwater Drainage D_Design Criteria Manual

-- a.
 1. One (1) foot or - b.
-2. Ten (10) percent of the flow depth - (he) At a minimum, channels that require concrete lining shall be lined up to an elevation of the water surface resulting from the flood mitigation storm. - g)() Unlined improved channels that contain bends may be required to be armoredreinforced if maximum permissible velocities are exceeded. - g) Unlined improved channels shall have side slopes no steeper than 4:1 and concrete lined channels shall have side slopes no steeper than 2:1. - h) The minimum grade allowed on any channel, outfall channel or ditch shall be three-tenths foot per one hundred (100) feet for concrete lined channels and five-tenths foot per one hundred (100) feet for grass lined channels.
+2. Ten (10) percent of the flow depth - e) At a minimum, channels that require concrete lining shall be lined up to an elevation of the water surface resulting from the flood mitigation storm. - f) Unlined improved channels that contain bends may be required to be armored if maximum permissible velocities are exceeded. - g) Unlined improved channels shall have side slopes no steeper than 4:1 and concrete lined channels shall have side slopes no steeper than 2:1.

-h)